pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

 Guide to generate the Pyplan's Documentation site.
 The Documentation site is:
-The source files for the do
+The source files for the documentation is:

+All the files for the documentation must be in Pyplan's github /source folder The reccommended tool for markdown writing and editing is Stackedit

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5OTM3MDM0NF19
+eyJoaXN0b3J5IjpbMjA5MDQyMjQzMl19
 -->